fnaadb/IDDD_Samples/README.md

 IDDD
 ====

-Sample Domain Models for the Book: Implementing Domain-Driven Design
+General content for the Book: Implementing Domain-Driven Design